-Guitar 1 A/B 6585, 6586
+Guitar 1 A/B

 This course is open to all students regardless of music background.
 Students learn beginning guitar technique including selected major, minor, and seventh chords; basic finger picks and strums; and tuning technique in the Blake Music Technology Laboratory.
 In a setting that allows students to receive assistance as needed, students develop practice habits so they will be able to progress independently.
 Students will use a combination of traditional instruction and music technology to learn music notation, ear training, and sight reading.
-Music Technology: Students learn the techniques of electronic sound production and manipulation, and apply them to create their own compositions.
-They use specialized electronic equipment and computer software to synthesize, modify, and record sounds Music theory and historical perspective are studied as they relate to guitar.
 This course may be repeated for credit.

-Guitar 2 A/B 6591, 6592
+Guitar 2 A/B

 This course is open to all students who have successfully completed Guitar 1A & 1B or have previous guitar training.
 Students continue to develop practice habits so they will be able to progress independently and refine their guitar performance skills in the Blake Music Technology Laboratory.
-Students will use a combination of traditional instruction and music technology to continue their development of music notation, ear training, and sight reading skills.
-Music Technology: Students learn the techniques of electronic sound production and manipulation, and apply them to create their own compositions.
-They use specialized electronic equipment and computer software to synthesize, modify, and record sounds.
-Music theory and historical perspective are studied as they relate to guitar.
+Students will use a combination of traditional instruction and music technology to continue their development of music notation, ear training, and sight-reading skills.
 This course may be repeated for credit.

-Human Geography, Advanced Placement A/B 2332, 2333
+Human Geography, Advanced Placement A/B